eadanp/ENCrypto/README.md

 ENCrypto Chat is a secure communication program designed for two users to exchange messages on an encrypted server.
 The program offers a variety of encryption schemes, including DES, Triple DES, RSA, and El Gamal, which users can choose from based on their preferences and needs.

-**Current version doesn't let you choose the asymetric encryption.
-The defult asymetric encryption is set to RSA**
+**Current version doesn't let you choose the asymmetric encryption.
+The defult asymmetric encryption is set to RSA**

 **To run the program through VSCode make sure you have a GCC compiler.**